Joy Batchelor: Halas and Batchelor

 During the first year of Halas and Batchelor, Batchelor and Halas continued to do commercial work to bolster their finances.
 In 1940, Halas and Batchelor was approached by J. Walter Thompson to produce advertising shorts.
 The company's first commissions consisted of commercials for Kellogg's cereal and Lux Soap, creating Train Trouble and Carnival in a Clothes Cupboard respectively.

 Later in 1940, Halas and Batchelor was taken over by the Ministry of Information, and used to create propaganda and educational films for the war effort.
 Batchelor helped to co-write, co-direct, and animate most of the films produced during that time.
 The output included films such as Dustbin Parade (1941) and Filling the Gap (1941).
 Between 1940 and 1944, the company was kept busy, producing roughly 70 films.
-Because John Halas was a Hungarian immigrant, Batchelor helped inform the films with her knowledge of the British way of life.
+Because Halas was a Hungarian immigrant, Batchelor helped inform the films with her knowledge of the British way of life.

 After World War II, Halas and Batchelor continued to produce shorts for the government.
 Batchelor designed Charley, the titular character of the Charley series the company created for the Central Office of Information.
 The series was designed to educate and persuade the audience in regard to the socialist-slanted policies of the newly installed Labour Government.
 Batchelor's style was described as favouring the use of simplistic images and authoritative narration, which was characteristic of the Charley series.
 The first film she wrote for the Ministry of Health, was Modern Guide to Health (1946).
 The company's films were also part of the effort by the Economic Cooperation Administration to promote the Marshall Plan.
 To that end, Lothar Wolff, in charge of commissioning films for the ECA, asked Halas and Batchelor to animate The Shoemaker and the Hatter (1949).
 Wolff later introduced their films to Louis de Rochemont, who worked with them to create Animal Farm.